MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

 }
 ```
-Now that we have the proper methods corresponding to our table view lets add some functionality!
+Now that we have the proper methods corresponding to our table view lets add some functionality.

-Lets implement a helper method that allows us to insert a message cell into the view without having to reload the table view.
-For example if every time you sent a message to someone the whole screen reloaded that would get quite annoying!
+Let's implement a helper method that allows us to insert a message cell into the view without having to reload the table view.
+For example if every time you sent a message to someone the whole screen reloaded that would get quite annoying.

-Lets add the insertNewMessageCell method to our ChatRoomViewController extension.
+Let's add the insertNewMessageCell method to our ChatRoomViewController extension.

 [action]
 ``` swift